 The Spa Setting

-After changing into your swimsuit, you head outside.
-There you’ll find pathways that wind their way around the venue, past pools, small buildings and areas with deck chairs and hammocks.
+The spa at Scandinave is set in the woods.
+After heading outside after checking in and changing, you’ll find pathways that wind their way around the venue, past pools, small buildings, and areas with deck chairs and hammocks.

 The Spa Cycle

-At Scandinave there are hot pools, cold pools and relaxation stations.
-When you arrive you are told that the best way to experience the spa is to (1) relax in a hot bath, sauna or the steam room first, then (2) have a quick dip in one of the icy cold pools, and then (3) spend some time in one of the relaxation areas.
+At Scandinave, there are hot pools, cold pools, and relaxation stations.
+When you arrive, you are told that the best way to experience the spa is to (1) relax in a hot bath, sauna or the steam room first, then (2) have a quick dip in one of the icy cold pools, and then (3) spend some time in one of the relaxation areas.
 After that, you then repeat the hot-cold-relax cycle another two, three or four times.

 Expect to be at the spa for between two and three hours, although some people stay for practically the entire day!